 Extracurricular activities are an integral part of the experience and development of college students’.
-Although not mandatory, we encourage learners to be involved and explore the digital media design industry beyond the classroom.
+Although not mandatory, we encourage you to be involved and explore the digital media design industry beyond the classroom.
 A wide variety of voluntary activities; such as, design exhibits, local and national competitions, cultural field trips, film festivals, museums and industry-related workshops assist Platt designers to evolve their industry goals and cultural ideas.
-Learning beyond the classroom expands our students’ knowledge in the digital media design industry, improves networking skills and builds friendships that last a life time!
+Learning beyond the classroom expands our your knowledge in the digital media design industry, improves networking skills and builds friendships that last a life time!
 Enjoy a visual journal and brief description of just some of the extra-curricular and campus life activities that have occurred at Platt College San Diego.

 - Trip Abroad

 Our optional Annual Study Abroad Trip is approximately two-weeks of cultural travel.
 Students gain an understanding of diverse cultures, customs, art and admire the achievements and works of the forefathers, philosophers, dreamers and leaders, who have enriched our lives.
 Platt Digital Media Designers and guests had the opportunity to visit Italy in 2007, Spain in 2008, Japan in October 2009, Greece and Italy in 2010, China 2011 and Eastern Europe in 2012!
 The students and guests are able to stroll through new cities, taking in the fantastic art and culture.